Russia: Early history

-The first human settlement on Russia dates back to the Oldowan period in the early Lower Paleolithic.
+The earliest evidence of human settlement in what is now Russia dates to the Oldowan period during the early Lower Paleolithic.
 About 2 million years ago, representatives of Homo erectus migrated to the Taman Peninsula in southern Russia.
 Flint tools, some 1.5 million years old, have been discovered in the North Caucasus.
 Radiocarbon dated specimens from Denisova Cave in the Altai Mountains estimate the oldest Denisovan specimen lived 195–122,700 years ago.
 Fossils of Denny, an archaic human hybrid that was half Neanderthal and half Denisovan, and lived some 90,000 years ago, was also found within the latter cave.
 Russia was home to some of the last surviving Neanderthals, from about 45,000 years ago, found in Mezmaiskaya cave.

 The first trace of an early modern human in Russia dates back to 45,000 years, in Western Siberia.
 The discovery of high concentration cultural remains of anatomically modern humans, from at least 40,000 years ago, was found at Kostyonki–Borshchyovo, and at Sungir, dating back to 34,600 years ago—both in western Russia.
 Humans reached Arctic Russia at least 40,000 years ago, in Mamontovaya Kurya.
 Ancient North Eurasian populations from Siberia genetically similar to Mal'ta–Buret' culture and Afontova Gora were an important genetic contributor to Ancient Native Americans and Eastern Hunter-Gatherers.